-Local newspapers and magazines are examples of print media outlets for sharing your story.
-Begin by contacting NKF Government Relations, which will work with Marketing and Communications to help you target publications or reporters who recently ran articles on kidney disease, or whose past coverage aligns with your message.
-Media outlets typically have an online component, and their websites are great places to identify reporters and editors, get contact information, and read recent coverage.
+Local newspapers and magazines are examples of print media outlets where you can share your kidney story.
+Begin by contacting NKF Government Relations, which will work to help you target publications or reporters who recently ran articles on kidney disease, or whose past coverage aligns with your message.
+Media outlets also have websites that serve as great places to identify reporters and editors, get contact information, and read recent coverage.
 NKF can help arrange for you to meet with reporters and staff in person to share your story.
 We can help you, for example, invite the press to an interesting location, such as an NKF-hosted event or your dialysis center.
 Perhaps the media outlet also has a community calendar to post an NKF event on to help publicize it.